Olatade/archimydes-frontend/README.md

 ## Improvements

 Simple ways this project can be inproved are:
+- The API routes needs to put put in a config file instead of hard coding them into the fetch routes (this was partly overlooked because of the small number of fetch instructions)
 - Adding animations to ease transitions between views
 - Some form of notification if an item cannot be deleted
 - Notification or propt when ther is no internet access